dekuNukem/duckyPad-expansion-modules/README.md

 You can assign actions to the expansion channels just like any other keys in the configurator.

+Module 1 is the closest to duckyPad, up to 4 can be daisy-chained.

 ![alt_text](resources/photos/config.png)

-Couple of notes:
+Some notes:

-* If using a flip switch, select `Disable Auto-Repeat` so the script doesn't repeat after changing state.
+* If using a flip switch, select `Disable Auto-Repeat`.
+* So the script doesn't repeat after changing state.

 ![alt_text](resources/photos/repeat.png)